Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 There were no drums in that song, and the voice singing it was both strong and gentle but there was so much *more* to it than just one voice.
 Sounds she couldn’t describe that flowed around and under and over its singer’s voice, lifting and answering and changing the song.
 The notes were clear, pure and held level, and made interesting patterns of sound with one another.

-*♫ - wish upon a star, and wake up where the clouds are far behind me...Where troubles melt - ♪*
+*♫ - wish upon a star, and wake up where the clouds are far behind me...
+Where troubles melt - ♪*

 She couldn’t resist.
 If she shared a flaw with Vemik, it was relentless curiosity and a song like that needed to be heard well.
 She dropped down from her tree and moved to join him.

 The song stopped as she approached, and Jooyun put the rock that had been making it away in his pocket.
 "Hi, Singer."

-He sounded...tired.
+He sounded... tired.
 Not in any physical way that she could tell, Humans seemed to just work and work and *work,* much longer than any of the People would before sleeping to restore their strength.
 But he had a tired soul for the moment.

 "I heard singing," she explained, and coiled her tail beneath her to sit on it.
 Jooyun smiled softly and nodded.